JalalHasan-22/Movies-Library/README.md

 ### Task13) update
 today was my first time dealing with databases, I was really looking forward to this moment, I imagened it will be more complex but turned out it is not.
 I found it was easy and really fun to deal with.

+### Task14) update
+I'm really starting to like dealing with a database and manipulating the entries inside of it, can't wait to mix this knowledge with a frontend framework.

+this task took less than one hour.